EmberStake/namada-up/README.md

 # Namada-UP !
 This repository is a set of docker images and tools to let you run Namada Node with out of the box Monitoring dashboard in a matter of seconds!

+Thanks to  MELLIFERA-Labs for  [Namada-exporter](https://github.com/MELLIFERA-Labs/namada-exporter) and [CometBFT](https://github.com/cometbft/cometbft) for dashboards

 This file will be turned into a detailed guide very soon.
 Stay tuned.

 ### init